 Have you ever felt like a small animal in front of a giant mountain of water ready to fall on you?
-Well, duck diving might be the solution for all your fears.
-But, how can we assure the perfect duck dive for a 10-foot breaking wave?
+Well, duck-diving might be the antidote to that feeling when you experience it for real out in the water.
+But how can we assure the perfect duck-dive for a 10-foot breaking wave?

-The secret lies in practice and momentum - the right time for starting your emergency procedure.
+The secret lies in both practice and momentum; knowing the right time for starting your emergency procedure.
 First of all, make sure you paddle towards the oncoming wave.
 Yes, you should really gain speed and should not wait for it to come.

-Duck diving is harder for the lightest bodies because skinny surfers tend to fluctuate more than regular and heavy athletes.
-Nevertheless, practice can improve anyone's duck diving skills against the scariest water foam monsters.
+Duck-diving is harder for the lightest bodies because skinny surfers tend to find keeping stability underwater with a buoyant board harder than average-sized and heavy athletes do.
+Nevertheless, training can improve anyone's duck-diving skills against the scariest water foam monsters.